12cwittwer/acap-sdk-custom-apps/README.md

 ### [Parkspass QR Scanner App](https://github.com/12cwittwer/acap-sdk-custom-apps/tree/main/zx_scanner)

-- Repeatedly checks frame from a camera for QR Codes.
+- Repeatedly checks frames from a camera for QR Codes.
 - Upon successfull scan:
     - QR code data is uploaded to an endpoint.
     - An AXEvent is sent.